Federal Day School

 - Enter keywords: 1) Name of school 2) Type of record (e.g. Nominal roll)

-- If the reference you find is a file from the School Files Series, you can view the file on our website by clicking on the microfilm reel number in the Microform Digitization tool.
+- If the reference is a file from the School Files Series - 1879-1953, you can view by clicking the microfilm reel number in the content list.

 If you would like to order a copy of a record that you have found, please visit the Reproduction Requests section.